Hoppípolla: Use in film and television

 "Hoppípolla" was used in 2006 advertisements for the BBC's Planet Earth television series, giving the band exposure to a mainstream audience.
 A high demand for the single led to it being republished in May 2006, distributed by EMI.
 This re-release of the single brought critical acclaim for the band in the mainstream music media.
 It was used again in 2016 for Planet Earth II, as well as Blue Planet II the following year.

 The song has been used as background music in BBC shows, including dramas, documentaries and its 2006 football coverage.
-It appeared in the trailers for the films Children of Men and Slumdog Millionaire, the soundtrack of the 2006 film Penelope, the 2011 film We Bought a Zoo, and the 2021 film The Mitchells vs. the Machines, the latter of which was composed by Jónsi and has been used in advertisements for Thomson Reuters, Oxfam and Viasat.
+It appeared in the trailers for the films Children of Men and Slumdog Millionaire, the soundtrack of the 2006 film Penelope, the 2011 film We Bought a Zoo (Jónsi also acted as its composer), the 2021 film The Mitchells vs. the Machines, and has been used in advertisements for Thomson Reuters, Oxfam and Viasat.
 The song has also been used in the film of Italian capital Rome's bid for the 2024 Summer Olympics.
 While it does not appear on the film's soundtrack album, it is also featured in Eurovision Song Contest: The Story of Fire Saga.